 Visit Our Office

 If your child has bleeding gums that last more than one week then visit our office so that we can prescribe a proper treatment plan.
-Gums that bleed for more than a week often indicate some form of gum disease that needs to be treated by a pediatric dentist.
+Gums that bleed for more than a week often indicate some form of gum disease that needs to be treated by a pediatric dentist in Katy.
 Visit our office today to help your child get healthier gums, and a smile that they’re proud to share.